kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- `user_role` assigns a role directly to a user, while `group_role` applies a role collectively to group members.
+- `user_role` assigns roles directly to users, while `group_role` applies roles collectively to group members.
-- Permissions with `GLOBAL` scope are distinguished from those with `PROJECT` scope that apply only to a specific project.
+- Permissions with `GLOBAL` scope are distinguished from permissions with `PROJECT` scope that apply only to a specific project.
 - Global permissions and actual project participation roles are separate; project participants are managed in `project_member`.

 ---